T-3B/rhefo/README.md

 ## Add-ins
 This script also rely on several add-ins.
 Since they are not distributed (through package managers), I compile them myself (when needed) and host them here.\
-I provide only x86-64 and aarch64, in different branches (TODO).
-They are all compressed using `upx -9 --ultra-brute` (see [UPX](https://github.com/upx/upx)), compiled with optimizations: `-O3 -flto`, **static**, and generic.\
+I provide only x86-64 and aarch64, see [here](addins/README.md) for more info.
 I'm open to suggestions (as always!), and can try building them for Windows if someone manages to make this BASH script work on Windows.\
 [apngopt](https://apng.sourceforge.io/) [ECT](https://github.com/fhanau/Efficient-Compression-Tool) [MozJPEG](https://github.com/mozilla/mozjpeg) [MP3Packer](https://hydrogenaud.io/index.php/topic,32379.0.html)

 ## Supported file types

-For each file type, I test many and many softwares, and only keep the one(s) providing the smallest output files.\
+For each file type, I try many softwares and settings, and only keep the one(s) providing the smallest output files.\
-In many case different programs are used one after the other, allowing for the best compression.\
+In many cases, different programs are used one after the other, to achieve the best possible compression.\
 If you want to know which softwares I tested or more explanations, read the script comments.\
 In the "Behaviour" column, texts in italics are the default behaviour.\
 For easier reading, only the file extensions are listed, even if the script is using their mime-types.\